Eightdays1/guesswhere_doc/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
 This Software Requirements Specification (SRS) describes all specifications for the application "GuessWhere".
-It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.
+The first chapter deals with some general information and basic things.
+In the second chapter we want to give an overview of the plan and vision we have.
+We also have have to figure out the dependencies that might come up during the project.
+The third chapter delivers more details about the specific requirements in terms of functionality, usability and design parameters.
+This document will be updated multiple times during the project.
+We will add more and more information soon.

 ### 1.2 Scope
 The project is going to be realized as an Android App.

 Planned Subsystems are:
 * The Game:
 The game is the essential part of the app.
 Game sessions should be visualized as postings including relevant information about the session.
 Those should be partly standardized by a form with a free text option for specifics.
 The data must be stored accordingly.